 about Gary Perrone

-Perrone, an Oak Cliff resident, became a disciple of graphic design upon obtaining a BFA from the University of Hartford/Hartford Art School in 1983.
-Since then he has been a designer and creative director in both New York City and Dallas and is currently a full-time artist in Dallas.
+Perrone, a longtime Dallas resident, became a disciple of graphic design upon obtaining a BFA from the University of Hartford/Hartford Art School in 1983.
+Since then he has been a designer and creative director in both New York City and Dallas.

 In 2001, Perrone turned his attention to creating fine art.
 The question arose, what do thoughts look like and how can they be rendered visually?
 As he puts it, “The thought process of what to create became the very thing I wanted to paint.”
 His paintings, referred to as Subroutines, attempt to capture the endless rhythm of thought, conscious or otherwise, that is the “white noise” of the greater consciousness.